 Aggtelek National Park

-Aggtelek is a national park in the north of Hungary, 60 km from Miskolc between the valleys of the Shayo and Bodva rivers.
-The park was formed in 1985 on an area of 199 km2, and after 10 years he was included in the UNESCO World Heritage List.
+Aggtelek is a national park in the north of Hungary, 60 km from Miskolc between the valleys of the rivers Shayo and Bodva.
+The park was established in 1985 on an area of 199 km2, and 10 years later it was included in the UNESCO World Heritage List.

-Aggtelek is a karst region lined with many limestone rocks.
-The main features of the park are its caves, of which there are already 712 pieces, and their age is over 10 million years.
-Among the caves stands out Baradla Cave - the largest stalactite cave in Europe.
-The length of the cave is 26 km, 8 of which lie in Slovakia, where it is called Domitsa.
-The cave is decorated with heterogeneous formations from stalactit.
-Due to the characteristic forms, speleologists gave some names: dragon's head, mother tongue, tiger, column hall, giants hall.
-Baradla Cave is open to travelers, 3 entrances lead to the cave, one of them has a museum.
-In summer, classical music concerts are held in cave halls.
+Aggtelek is a karst region lined with many limestone cliffs.
+The main features of the park are its caves, of which there are as many as 712, and their age is over 10 million years.
+Among the caves, the Baradla cave stands out - the largest stalactite cave in Europe.
+The cave is 26 km long, 8 of which lie on the territory of Slovakia, where it is called Domica.
+The cave is decorated with heterogeneous stalactite formations.
+Because of their characteristic shapes, speleologists gave some names: dragon's head, mother-in-law's tongue, tiger, hall of columns, hall of giants.
+The Baradla cave is open to travelers, there are 3 entrances to the cave, one of them has a museum.
+In summer, classical music concerts are held here in the cave halls.

-In addition to caves, Aggtelek National Park is notable for its landscapes, primitive forests with rich flora and fauna.
-In the forest there are mountain ash, roe deer, lynx, deer, wild boars, wolves.
-A distinctive feature of the Aggtelek Nature Reserve is the abundance of small lakes formed at the borders of karst formations.
-The local population is called such lakes "devil pits".
-Water in the lakes is collected during snow melting and evaporates over time, in some water holds all year round.
+Apart from caves, Aggtelek National Park is notable for its landscapes, primeval forests with rich flora and fauna.
+There are grouse, roe deer, lynxes, deer, wild boars, and wolves in the forest.
+A distinctive feature of the Aggtelek Nature Reserve is the abundance of small lakes formed at the borders of karst strata.
+The local population calls such lakes "devil's pits".
+The water in the lakes collects during snowmelt and evaporates over time, in some the water lasts all year round.